 Please click the second page to get the full tutorial together with a printable pdf template of the shield.

-Download the shield pdf template and print it out without any scaling.
+- Download the shield pdf template and print it out without any scaling.
 The diameter of the circles are stated in the template, you may measure it to confirm that you are printing it in the unscaled setting.
-If your bottle is of different size, either enlarge or reduce the percentage of scaling, of the templates accordingly or create new sizes of template.
+If your bottle is of a different size, either enlarge or reduce the percentage of scaling, of the templates accordingly or create new sizes from the template.